 Passing off requires three things:

-It is the second factor which tends to cause the greatest difficulty.
-It requires evidence from an ordinary purchaser of the claimant’s product or service which shows that they thought they were buying something from can imagine is difficult, expensive and highly unappealing to any business.
+It is the second factor that tends to cause the greatest difficulty.
+It requires evidence from an ordinary purchaser of the claimant’s product or service which shows that they thought they were buying something from can imagine is difficult, expensive, and highly unappealing to any business.

 Find out more